 4. What was your first day in the Philippines like?
 What were your first impressions?

 I landed in Manila and went straight to Boracay.
 I had arranged to join a martial arts camp there.
 (Read: Learning to Fight in Paradise. ) The first impression wasn’t great, I thought the island was quite overrated.
-However once I got the chance to settle in and really connect with the people I fell in love with the place.
+However, once I got the chance to settle in and really connect with the people I fell in love with the place.
 I could’ve stayed there the whole year.

 5. What are the things that you are surprised to learn about the Philippines during your stay?

-The family and community spirit is incredibly strong.
+The family and community spirit are incredibly strong.
 You can feel it everywhere.
-Even the big cities have a bit of small town charm to them, which I think stems from the strong religious roots in the country.
+Even the big cities have a bit of small-town charm to them, which I think stems from the strong religious roots in the country.
 I remember standing around the Greenbelt chapel on Sunday and the crowd was enormous, there were more people standing around outside the chapel than there were inside!
 That is not something you will ever see in my country.
 But this surprised me mostly because of the country’s reputation as a dangerous place for traveling.
 You might be surprised to know the New Zealand government currently has The Philippines listed as ‘extreme risk’ for travelers.
-To me that just sounds ridiculous.
-Granted, they know things that I don’t, so my judgement is limited.
+To me, that just sounds ridiculous.
+Granted, they know things that I don’t, so my judgment is limited.
 But just from my experience, I feel much more at danger walking around at night in Auckland on Friday night than I do in Manila.